Ahoada East

 Ahoada East (also spelt Ehuda East) is a Local Government Area of Rivers State, Nigeria, located northwest of Port Harcourt.
-Its seat is in the city of Ahoada.
-Towns in Ahoada East include Odiabidi, Edeoha, Ogbo, Abarikpo, and Ihugbogo.
+Its seat is in the city of Ahoada, located within the Niger Delta region.
+Towns in Ahoada East include Odiabidi, Edeoha, Idoke, Ogbo, Abarikpo, and Ihugbogo.

 Climate/Geography

-The average temperature and humidity of Ahoada East are expected to be 27 degrees Celsius and 88 percent, respectively.
+The average temperature and humidity of Ahoada East are expected to be 27 degrees Celsius or 80.6 degrees Fahrenheit and 88 percent, respectively.
 The region has two distinct seasons: the dry and the rainy.
 The rainy season is distinguished by frequent and intense downpours.

 Commissioning of road

-In 2021, the former governor of the State Nyesom Wike commissioned a road in Ahoada.The road is of economic importance to the Ahoada Town,due to the linkage of all the local roads to the main road commissioned.
+In 2021, the former governor of the State Nyesom Wike commissioned a road in Ahoada.The road is of economic importance to the Ahoada Town, due to the linkage of all the local roads to the main road commissioned.